microsoft/FluidFramework/api-report/routerlicious-driver.api.md

 // @public
 export class RouterliciousDocumentServiceFactory implements IDocumentServiceFactory {
     constructor(tokenProvider: ITokenProvider, driverPolicies?: Partial<IRouterliciousDriverPolicies>);
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@fluidframework/routerlicious-driver" does not have an export "IDocumentServiceFactory"
-    //
     // (undocumented)
     createContainer(createNewSummary: ISummaryTree | undefined, resolvedUrl: IResolvedUrl, logger?: ITelemetryBaseLogger, clientIsSummarizer?: boolean): Promise<IDocumentService>;
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@fluidframework/routerlicious-driver" does not have an export "IDocumentServiceFactory"
-    //
     // (undocumented)
     createDocumentService(resolvedUrl: IResolvedUrl, logger?: ITelemetryBaseLogger, clientIsSummarizer?: boolean, isCreateContainer?: boolean): Promise<IDocumentService>;
     // (undocumented)